jahall32/web-app/README.md

 Web App concept

-A social media app that is based around uploading memes (possibly videos, but defintley pictures).
+A social media app that is based around uploading memes and anything comedy related (possibly videos, but defintley pictures).
 Ideally i would like for users to upload memes straight from their libuary, but if its possible i would like for them to be able edit defualt templates that i have stored on a database.
 Users will be able to like and comment on posts.
 For the people posting i would like for them to be able to add a description of their meme.
 If i have time i would like for them to also add a filter key word, so that the memes could be filtered by themes, e.g Cats.

 under the category sections there can be a weekly competituion to come up with the funniest content around the them for the week, i.e falling over.